NeCTAR-RC/nectarcloud-tier0doco/starting-doco/glossary.md

 > Nimrod

-add definition here!
+define me!

 > Node

 NeCTAR terminology - a Node (or cloud node) is one of the "data centre aggregations" that comprise the NeCTAR research cloud.
 1

+The term "node" can also refer to a compute node; see above.

 > NoDE

 RDSI terminology

-> node

-The term "node" can also refer to a compute node; see above.

 > Node Zero